DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-05-28-java-interview-study-notes.md

 - Don't write detailed description about project itself.
 Whatever the project, we are more interested in your individual contribution.
 - Write about tasks you performed, and not about roles & responsibilities you had.
 - Write about impact of the tasks you performed (preferably with some statistics).
 Eg: Improved performance of application by 15% by re-architecting the cache layer.
 - Don't write your detailed address (though do mention the city), marital status, religion, passport details etc. These details will be asked for by HR during onboarding process.
+- Education and Projects should be mentioned in reverse chronological order (with more information about recent projects and least about the oldest ones).
 - Check for spelling mistakes, spacing errors, case issues.
 It should be apparent how much care and effort you have put into it.
 - Share your resume as PDF to retain your formatting.
 Different versions of MS Word will screw up the formatting.